Scalable Solutions for Power Conversion Applications

 Core Independent Peripheral (CIP) Hybrid Power Controllers

-The analog control loop can be implemented efficiently in a PIC® MCU taking advantage of the most recent set of Core Independent Peripheral (CIP) blocks optimized for power conversion applications.
-Capable MCU models (see product list below) implement a hybrid approach to power control by combining the flexibility of analog and digital peripherals that can be configured (at runtime) to assemble a large variety of topologies under the control of the microcontroller.
-CIP-Hybrid Controllers do not integrate FET drivers thereby leaving the developer maximum flexibility on the selection of power and voltages.
-Since CIPs are designed to operate independently from the core, once configured, they allow full use of the processor CPU for communication and coordination tasks while delivering optimal power supply performance/features.
-Up to four independent power conversion stages can be managed by a single controller.
-This is very well suited for management of smart (solid state) lighting solutions, advanced dimming solutions for automotive and building automation, battery charging, multistage power sequencing and smart power applications for the Internet of Things.
+You can efficiently implement an analog control loop in a PIC MCU by taking advantage of the most recent set of Core Independent Peripheral (CIP) blocks optimized for power conversion applications.
+These MCUs (see product list below) implement a hybrid approach to power control by combining the flexibility of analog and digital peripherals that can be configured at runtime to assemble a large variety of topologies under the control of the MCU.
+CIP-hybrid controllers do not integrate FET drivers, providing you with maximum flexibility in selecting power and voltages.
+Since CIPs are designed to operate independently from the core, once configured, they allow full use of the Central Processing Unit (CPU) for communication and coordination tasks while delivering optimal power supply performance and features.
+A single controller can manage up to four independent power conversion stages.
+This type of solution is very well suited for the management of smart (solid state) lighting solutions, advanced dimming solutions for automotive and building automation, battery charging, multi-stage power sequencing and smart power applications for the Internet of Things (IoT).

 Full Digital Power

-For the highest performance, dsPIC® Digital Signal Controllers (DSCs) can close the control loop in the digital domain, with powerful algorithms to maximize efficiency at all load conditions.
-In applications where efficiency requirements are stringent, transient response is critical, and monitoring/reporting are mandatory for maximum up-time, the benefits of a fully digital power supply are more than just added value, they are a competitive necessity.
-This approach is perfectly suited for multi-stage AC-DC or DC-DC conversions, renewable energy, server and computing applications.
+For the highest performance, dsPIC® Digital Signal Controllers (DSCs) can close the control loop in the digital domain by offering powerful algorithms to maximize efficiency at all load conditions.
+A complete digital power supply provides more than just added value; in many applications it is a competitive necessity.
+In designs with stringent efficiency requirements, transient response is critical and monitoring and reporting are mandatory for maximum up-time.
+A full-digital approach is well suited for multi-stage AC-DC or DC-DC conversions, renewable energy, server and computing applications.